sheikhDipta003/CSE408-BUET-Software-Development/README.md

 # TechShoppers - Your One-Stop Tech Shop for Price Comparsion accross the Web

 ## Introduction
 Welcome to the repository for our Price Comparison Website.
 This platform is designed to help users find the best prices for products across various online retailers.
-We leverage a microservices architecture to ensure scalability and reliability.
+We leverage an MVC architecture for ease of implementation, modularity and separation of concerns.

 ## Features
 - Search functionality for a wide range of products.